compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /M-Altorfer-questions-day-08.md

 ### Q1
 **Does the sequence quality graph of your data look different from the examples shown in the slides?
 Are there any adapter sequences in the data?
 Why do you think this is?**
 The sequence quality graph looks different from the examples on the slides.
-The sequences seem to be highly consistent along the reads, what we would not expect in data retrieved from a real experiment, therefore we can conclude that the data is generated from a simulation.
-Due to the Adapter Content plot, we can conclude that there are no adaüter sequences, this could be because our data is simulated.
+The sequences seem to be highly consistent along the reads, what we would not expect in data retrieved from a real experiment, therefore we could conclude that the data is generated from a simulation.
+Due to the Adapter Content plot, we can conclude that there are no adapter sequences, this could be because our data is simulated.

 ### Q2
 **Given the FastQC reports, does it make sense to perform adapter and/or quality-trimming on your data?**